DeployBoard/deployboard-docs/docs/quick-start.md

 # Quick Start

-The first time you log into DeployBoard you will be taken to your Dashboard with a sample application.
+The first time you log into DeployBoard you will be taken to your Dashboard which will be empty.
+You will need to send your first deployment event that will create an Application automatically.

-By clicking the edit button you will be able to change the name of the Application.

 When you send deployment data to DeployBoard, a few conditions could happen:
 ```